Real World Examples of How Increasing Supply Chain Visibility Increases Agility and Resiliency

 ParkourSC's Digital Visibility Platform puts the supply chain pieces together to connect data silos and generate insights from ground truth using intelligent sensor networks, AI/ML and IoT technologies to deliver continuous supply chain visibility and intelligence.
 The result is that organizations can reduce disruption mitigation time from weeks to mere hours.

 One real-world example of using ParkourSC to capture real-time product flow data is with a global pharmaceutical company that collects and transports over 8 million liters of blood plasma from 82 donor centers to its 5 plasma facilities around the word.
-The company was losing tens of millions of dollars every year due to plasma sample spoilage, re-testing labor costs, and FDA compliance issues.
+The company was losing tens of millions of dollars every year due to plasma sample spoilage, re-testing labor costs, and FDA compliance issues caused by a lack of visibility in the supply chain.

 Before implementing ParkourSC's solution, this global pharmaceutical company was relying on older, manual tracking methods which involved the use of hand-held RFID bar code scanners.
 RFID technology did not provide them with the timely, accurate data that they needed.
 As a result, a significant number of plasma samples spoiled due to temperature excursions—when samples are exposed to temperatures outside the recommended storage conditions.
 Fines and costs for each excursion top $5M each.